Why Every Property Investor Needs A Team

 - Accountant – I always have this person at the top of the list.
 They need to know everything about your finances so you can be structured effectively.
 Choose someone that knows, understands and embraces property investing.

 - Lawyer – Much like the accountant, you want someone that specialises in property and the creative approaches required to acquire deals and sell them.

 - Insurance Broker – Property investing is a risky business.
-In fact life in general is risky!
-You insure your car, you house, your life and it’s important to insure your income producing assets.
+In fact, life, in general, is risky!
+You insure your car, your house, and your life and it’s important to insure your income-producing assets.
 Engage someone to minimise that hassle and benefit from his or her expertise.